TheJacksonLaboratory/bioconnect-lib-doc/README.md

         return super(RangerMixin, self).dispatch(*args, **kwargs)
 ```

-use the base view class
+use the base view class, just add "RangerMixin" to the first parameter of the view constructor

 ```
 class PackageViewSet(RangerMixin, viewsets.ModelViewSet):
 ```